rachidlaad/Uxarion-CLI/README.md

   Email: [rachidshade@gmail.com](mailto:rachidshade@gmail.com)
   GitHub: [github.com/rachidlaad](https://github.com/rachidlaad)
 - Have feedback or want to collaborate?
 Open an issue, share ideas, or reach out directly.
 Bug fixes, new features, and target scenarios are all welcome.
-- If 4myPown CLI helps your security workflow, star the repo so more researchers and defenders can discover this AI pentesting copilot.
+- If Zevionx CLI helps your security workflow, star the repo so more researchers and defenders can discover this AI pentesting copilot.

 Stay safe and stay ethical.

 ## License

-4myPown CLI is licensed under the Apache License 2.0.
+Zevionx CLI is licensed under the Apache License 2.0.
 See [LICENSE](./LICENSE).